TimITSolutions/federation_environment_getting_started/README.md

-# Reference code for submission to our model-to-data platform.
+# Documentation for submission to our model-to-data platform.

 ## About this repository